First question. Can’t I just take it to a dumpster?

 Can I donate it?

 Absolutely!
-Most companies donate their old equipment to schools, churches, non-profit organizations, or low-income communities.
+Most companies donate their old equipment to schools, churches, non-profit organizations, or their communities.
 This is an excellent option if your machine is still functional and you’re upgrading to a newer model.
 You will keep toxins and waste out of the landfill, and the organization you donate it to will definitely appreciate it.
 Additionally, donating your used equipment can help you qualify for tax deductions.
 Most non-profits will provide a donation receipt for tax purposes if you request it (but keep a record, just in case).

 Can I send it back to the manufacturer?